-Join Simon Allardice for an in-depth discussion in this video Setting up and tearing down, part of Foundations of Programming: Test-Driven Development.
+Join Simon Allardice for an in-depth discussion in this video Setting up and tearing down, part of Programming Foundations: Test-Driven Development.

 - [Voiceover] We've explored a couple of concepts already,…first that for each of the,…what you might think of as regular classes…in your application,…you would typically create separate unit test class files…and in each unit test class,…you'd have multiple simple, self contained test methods.…Each testing a specific path through the methods…and the relevant application class,…and we've also seen that these individual test methods…themselves usually consist of the three A approach.…We arrange, we act, and we assert.…